 Scott Williamson is the General and Artistic Director of Opera Roanoke, where he was an Associate Conductor, Chorus Master, and artist beginning in 1998.
-His debut production was a sold-out, critically acclaimed Madama Butterfly.
-In 2011-2012 he was in the pit for original productions of Il Trovatore and Carmen.
-He has conducted Rigoletto, Noye's Fludde, The Old Maid and the Thief and led the Roanoke Symphony Orchestra in Gala concerts in 2005 & 2006.
+His debut production was a sold-out critically acclaimed Madama Butterfly.
+Since that time, 9 out 10 performances of Il Trovatore, Carmen, The Flying Dutchman, and The Pirates of Penzance have been capacity successes.
+He has also conducted Rigoletto, Noye's Fludde, The Old Maid and the Thief and led the Roanoke Symphony Orchestra in Gala concerts in 2005 and 2006.
 He was associate conductor for productions of La Boheme, Lucia di Lammermoor, L'elisir d'amore, La Cenerentola, Rigoletto, La Traviata and Le Nozze di Figaro.
-He has also conducted the New England Symphonic Ensemble, the Westminster Community Orchestra, the University Shenandoah Symphony Orchestra and the Masterworks Orchestra in repertoire ranging from Baroque oratorios and Brahms symphonies to 20th century classics of Orff, Finzi and Holst.
+He has conducted the New England Symphonic Ensemble, the Westminster Community Orchestra, the University Shenandoah Symphony Orchestra and the Masterworks Orchestra in repertoire ranging from Baroque oratorios and Brahms symphonies to 20th century classics of Orff, Finzi and Holst.
 He has prepared choruses for such eminent conductors as Joseph Flummerfelt, Vance George, Uwe Gronostay, Donald Nally, Wolfgang Sawallisch, and Steven White.

 An academic since 1996, he has served as Director of choral and vocal activities at Shepherd University and Associate Director of choral and vocal activities at Washington and Lee University, where he frequently returns as a visiting artist and professor.
 Williamson has sung and conducted premieres of works by Robert Convery, Adolphus Hailstork, Lee Hoiby, Morten Lauridsen, Mark McCoy, Kirke Mechem, Arvo Pärt, Amy Scurria, Kile Smith and Terry Vosbein.
 He holds degrees from James Madison University and Westminster Choir College, and the Doctor of Musical Arts degree from the University of Maryland.
 He has studied in Germany at the Franz Liszt Hochschule in Weimar, the International Young Artists Festival in Bayreuth, and the Britten-Pears Young Artist Programme.
-He writes about the connections across the histories of various artists and disciplines on his blog and in essays for a forthcoming book.
+An award-winning poet, his latest work will be featured in the Fall 2013 edition of the Atlanta Review.